Gli Scavi di Pompei

 It was discovered that by pouring liquid plaster into the void and leaving it to harden then it would take the shape of what was originally there.
 It was an ingenious idea by the Italian archaeologist Giuseppe Fiorelli.

 In my photo below, you can see a plaster cast of one of the people of Pompeii.
 I feel very sad.
 This person lived and worked and had a family.
-It is very strange that he or she is resting on a table in the year 2019.
-I want that person to know that I feel very sorry about what happened.
+It is very strange that he or she is resting on a table in the year 2024.
+I want that person to know that I am very sorry about what happened.

 Papà was feeling tired so he found a room to take a nap.
 I think this must be the oldest hotel in the world!